linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/28 Volatility.md

 # Exponentially Weighted Moving Average

-Because volatility in appears to be changing over time, it is natural to try to take this variation into account when estimating volatility.
+Because volatility appears to be changing over time, it is natural to try to take this variation into account when estimating volatility.
 We might reason that if volatility is changing, we want to emphasize more recent observations at the expense of more distant observations.
 One way to do this is to compute an exponentially weighted moving average (EWMA) of the squared stock returns.

 The EWMA formula computes volatility at time  $t$  as a weighted average of the time  $t - 1$  EWMA estimate,  $\hat{\sigma}_{\mathrm{EWMA},t-1}^2$ , and the time  $t - 1$  squared stock price change,  $\epsilon_{t-1}^2$ .
 Thus, we have